Mongolia Golden Eagle Festival

 Accommodation: Ger camp

-Day 15 : Another Day At The Eagle Festival
+Day 15 : Another day at the Eagle Festival

 Meals Included: Breakfast, Lunch, Dinner